cazereggio/odin-recipes/README.md

 Receipe Website

-My first project in The Odin Project coures.
-A simple HTML website that I beleive will be developed further through the course with CSS and JS.
+My first project in The Odin Project course.
+A simple HTML website that I believe will be developed further through the course with CSS and JS.